SDE driven by cylindrical $\alpha$-stable process with distributional drift: Well-posedness of SDEs with drifts

-{\bf (Uniqueness)} Let $\bQ_1$ and $\bQ_2$ be two solutions of the generalized martingale problem in the sense of \autoref{in:mar}.
-Let $u$ be the unique solution of the backward nonlocal PDE \eqref{eq:EE06-1} with $f \in C_c^\infty(\mR^d)$.
-By the definition of generalized martingale solutions, the processes
+{\bf (Uniqueness)} Let $X^{(1)}$ and $X^{(2)}$ be two solutions to SDE \eqref{eq:SDE} in the sense of Definition \ref{Def1} with the same initial distribution.
+Let $u$ be the unique solution of the backward nonlocal PDE \eqref{0728:PDE} with $f \in C_c^\infty(\mR^d)$.
+Based on Corollary \ref{geito}, we have